If you are a Registered Member, or are eligible for Registered

 - Being sufficiently familiar with the technical language and jargon

 used by those with different professional backgrounds and training

 disciplines within an organisation, to improve dialogues, understanding

 and the acceptance of ergonomics and human factors.

 - The development and mentoring of the ergonomics and human factors team working with or for you.

 - The ability to interpret and sometimes adapt ergonomics and human factors standards and specifications.

-All successful applicants for Fellowship will also gain Chartered status.
+All successful applicants for Fellowship will also gain Chartered status (or maintain it if you are already Chartered).
 Maintenance of Chartered status is dependent on suitable CPD activities being recorded each year.
 You will be able to

 use the post-nominal C.ErgHF FCIEHF and you will receive a certificate.